 Having already evaluated several vendors, Noble found ABBYY.
 "The ABBYY® FineReader® engine stood out.
 It was the most impressive because it worked across the operating systems of several different mobile phones.
 I got the free trial version and tested it against several different mobile phone screenshots – all of which it translated accurately."

 Satisfied with accuracy, TestPlant began implementation.
 Integration of the FineReader Engine took three months from start to launch and was performed on three platforms: MacOS, Linux and MS Windows – a process that also benefitted from ABBYY's commitment to customer support.
-"It was a great technological and commercial engagement," says Noble.
-"We're very happy with the support received from ABBYY."

 With its new OCR capabilities, eggPlant provides further testing functionality for its customers particularly in the mobile platform.
 Plus, FineReader engine extends eggPlant's capabilities in dramatic new ways.
 It can now read and find virtually any text displayed by the system being tested – without sacrificing the advantages of a pure image-based approach.
 In addition, eggPlant remains completely agnostic to the underlying technology, interacting with the software it tests exactly as a seeing, and reading, human user would.